Research & Publications

 He received his Bachelor of Science from the University of British Columbia in Microbiology & Immunology in Vancouver, Canada and attended Washington University School of Medicine in St. Louis, Missouri.
 Ambrose obtained his Emergency Medicine residency training at NYU & Bellevue Hospitals Center in New York City, serving as chief resident physician in his final year.
 He subsequently completed a medical simulation fellowship at NYU School of Medicine & New York Simulation Center for the Health Sciences.
 He received a Master of Science in Health Professions Education at Massachusetts General Hospital Institute of Health Professions.

 Dr. Wong applies healthcare simulation technology to address workplace violence and improve behavioral care in the emergency setting.
 He has authored eighteen peer-reviewed publications on behavioral emergency care and received an NIH NCATS KL2 & YCCI Scholar Award to implement an agitation code team response intervention.
 He is the current recipient of an NIMH K23 career development award to investigate the use of health IT in preventing episodes of agitation for behavioral patients in the emergency department.
+He also received an NIMHD R21 exploratory/developmental research grant that will identify factors contributing to bias and disparities during episodes of agitation using natural language processing and cognitive methods.

 Education & Training